 How I Vibe: Endless Events

 In February and March 2020, it seemed like every event was canceled or postponed until further notice.
-And with the COVID-19 pandemic still very much a part of our everyday lives, it’s hard to imagine when our social and professional calendars will include large-scale live events on a regular basis.
+And with the ongoing COVID-19 pandemic, it’s hard to imagine when large-scale live events will resume on a regular basis.

-While it made sense initially to press “pause” and assess the state of the live event industry, determined companies soon began brainstorming ways to pivot their in-person strategies to align with the suddenly all-virtual landscape.
-Endless Events, a hybrid event production company, was one of those organizations committed to making the most of a unique situation.
+It made sense initially to press “pause” and assess the state of the live event industry.
+But determined companies soon began brainstorming ways to pivot their in-person strategies to align with the suddenly all-virtual landscape.
+Endless Events , a hybrid event production company, committed themselves to making the most of a unique situation.

-Read on to learn how the Vibe interactive whiteboard is helping the team collaborate and create top-tier events in fresh, new ways.
+Read on to learn how Vibe’s Board helps the team collaborate and create top-tier events in fresh, new ways.

 Will Curran, officially the Chief Event Einstein at Endless Events, is used to collaborating from afar.
-With 25 hubs located across the United States, his team has been working remotely for years, so they had effective workflows in place before the pandemic hit.
+With 25 hubs located across the United States, his team has worked remotely for years and had effective workflows in place long before the pandemic hit.
 But Curran knew they could be even better by adding an element of fun to their work sessions.